 S1 = calculated working stress at lower working height (must not exceed σ)

-S2 = calculated working stress at lower working height
+S2 = calculated working stress at upper working height

 The fatigue stress ratio is then used to determine the spring’s estimated cycle life.